 For the Year.
-Fiscal Year 2018 was a stable year financially.
+Fiscal Year 2019 was a stable year financially.
 District administration continues to be efficient with budgeting for expenses and maintains a continuous review of budgets to capture reductions when possible.
-It is the goal of the District to provide a high quality education to our students while maintaining appropriate class sizes through a managed staffing plan.
+It is the goal of the District to provide a high-quality education to our students while maintaining appropriate class sizes through a managed staffing plan.
+The District continues to monitor enrollment for projected growth as well as course changes, in anticipation of a high school expansion at some point in the next ten years.